Who Can File a Workers' Compensation Claim?

 Independent Contractors

-New York has a specific test to determine if an independent contractor position can be classified as an employee.
-Simply thinking you are an independent contractor or being told you are doesn’t automatically make it true.
-For instance, Uber or Lyft drivers can file a workers comp claim if injured while driving in a ride-share capacity, but drivers for food delivery services such as Uber Eats and DoorDash are not covered.
+New York has a specific test to decide if an independent contractor is actually an employee.
+Just thinking you’re an independent contractor—or being told you are—doesn’t make it true.
+For example, if you drive for Uber or Lyft and get injured while driving passengers, you can file a workers’ comp claim.
+But if you’re delivering food for services like Uber Eats or DoorDash, you’re not covered.

-There is also an important distinction between contractors, subcontractors, and independent contractors, especially on construction sites.
-If you are unsure or have questions, contact an attorney immediately.
+It’s also important to know the difference between contractors, subcontractors, and independent contractors, especially on construction sites.
+If you’re not sure about your status or have any questions, it’s a good idea to reach out to an attorney right away.

 Immigration Status

-Even a person working off the books or being paid in cash—regardless of immigration status—is entitled to benefits if they are injured on the job.
-This can be an obstacle when determining your average weekly wage and how much your benefits will be, but it does not prevent you from filing a claim.
+Even if you’re working off the books or getting paid in cash, you’re still entitled to benefits if you get hurt on the job, regardless of your immigration status.
+While it can be trickier to figure out your average weekly wage and how much you’ll get, it doesn’t stop you from filing a claim.

-Understanding if you are eligible to file a workers compensation claim is crucial.
-It’s often your only option for medical care after sustaining a work-related injury, illness, or disability, as standard health insurance usually refuses to cover such treatment.
-That’s why it’s important not to let factors such as your immigration status or type of employment deter you from getting the benefits you are entitled to.
+Knowing if you’re eligible to file a workers’ comp claim is crucial.
+It’s often your best option for medical care after a work-related injury, illness, or disability, since regular health insurance usually won’t cover those costs.
+So, don’t let things like your immigration status or how you’re paid keep you from getting the benefits you deserve.

 Resource Links